norsetto/OpenGL/src/radeonrays/README.md

 ![Sibenik in all its raytracing glory](sibenik.png)

 ## Things I'd like to add:
-* Diffuse textures and possibly normal maps
+* Diffuse textures w. linear filtering
+* Bump maps
+* Transparency
 * Depth of field
 * Soft shadows